 Taking medication is occasionally frustrating, but ultimately necessary.
 Thankfully, smartphones can make the experience a little easier.
 There are a variety of medication reminder apps out there.
-They remind you to take your pills at the allotted time.
-They come in all shapes and sizes, including calendar apps, to do list apps, and various types of reminder apps.
-We can help you find the best ones.
-Here are the best pill reminder apps for Android!
+However, they all actually function the same way.
+You input your pills, how often you need to take them, and your pill schedule.
+From there, the apps remind you to take your pill at the proper time.
+Calendar apps and to-do list apps also work well for this kind of stuff if you want an app that can do stuff other than just remind you about your medicine.
+In any case, here are the best pill reminder apps for Android!

 Google Assistant is an excellent app for reminders.
 You ask Assistant to remind you of stuff and then it does.
 This also works with other Google devices, including its Google Home devices.
 That means you can have an audible reminder from a speaker if you get the smart home experience.
 Siri on Apple devices and Alexa on Amazon devices also work well for this.
 Simply ask the personal assistant to remind you to take the pills every day and they (usually) will.